me-steven/takehome-todoapp/README.md

 To Do Application
 =====

-Utilizes .NET for the backend and a Vue.js frontend.
+Utilizes .NET backend to manage tasks that are stored on a SQL server(managed with SSMS) and a Vue.js frontend.

 Functionality:
 ------